 Whale Watching Cruises in Long Beach

-A downside of taking your trip from Long Beach is the long, slow trip you have to make through the harbor before you reach open water.
+A downside of whale watching from Long Beach is the long, slow trip you have to make through the harbor before you reach open water.
+But that is offset by the quality of the trips.

 The Aquarium of the Pacific runs seasonal gray whale watches and blue whale cruises.
-They're operated by Harbor Breeze, whose boats are custom made for whale watching and there's a marine biologist on board to explain things.
+They're operated by LA Whale Watching, whose boats are custom made for whale watching, and there's a marine biologist on board to explain things.

 Whale Watching Cruises in San Pedro

-San Pedro is home to the Port of Los Angeles, located near the apex of the Palos Verdes Peninsula.
-Several companies offer whale watch trips, but all of them have to make a long, slow trip out of the harbor into open water before the whale watching can begin.
+San Pedro is home to the Port of Los Angeles, located near the tip of the Palos Verdes Peninsula.
+Several companies offer whale watch trips from there, and they all make a long, slow journey out of the harbor into open water before the whale watching can begin.

 Whale Watching Cruises in Other Parts of the Los Angeles Area